cfont03/Anomaly-breast-cancer-detection/README.md

 * Readme.md: Information on the contents of the repository is exposed.

 And the following directories:
-* data cleansing: Preprocessing and cleansing of the data can be found here.
+* preprocess: preprocessing and cleansing of the raw data can be found here.
 * train: development of the algorithms Faster R-CNN and YOLO and training of the models
 * test: test of the models with test data